ncats/gsrs3-main-deployment/README.md

 myservice.jpa.hibernate.ddl-auto=none
 #myservice.hibernate.show-sql=true
 ```
 Note that your microservice datasource is configured in a spring starter module java configuration class.
 In this case, `myservice` in the datasource configuration corresponds to the `PERSIST_UNIT` value in your `MyServiceDataSourceConfig` class.
-That perist unit value should be all lower case.
+That persist unit value should be all lower case.
 The `spring` value is the default `PERSIST_UNIT`.
-The default datasource is configured in the GSRS Spring Boot stater in the `DefaultDataSourceConfig` class.
+The default datasource is configured in the GSRS Spring Boot starter in the `DefaultDataSourceConfig` class.

 To get your microservice running you also have to specify some paths in the gateway service `application.yml`.
 These paths tell the Gateway how to route traffic to your microservice's entity services.
 Let’s say your microservice has two entities, MyWidget and MyThingy; and your server.port defined above is 8999.
 Assuming an embedded tomcat context, your paths would look like this:
 ```